Updated November 25, 2025; Feb 3/26

 Good to know:

-5. If my pain of failing to ignore is strong, I am naturally afraid of it.
-The appearance in my mind of a decision triggers the need to ignore distractions.
-Failing to ignore them triggers my high pain of failing to ignore, which triggers my fear of that pain.
-As a result, I’m afraid of making any decision.
-When my fear of making a decision appears, I’m compelled to solve the fear.
-So, I search for the cause of my fear.
-I find that the cause is problems – faults – with the decision and I solve those faults.
-Solving gets me the positive feeling of relief.
-Relief replaces my fear and so distracts me from the pain of failing to ignore.
-The result: I’m always editing (looking for and solving flaws), in other words, problem-solving, the thought that forms my decision.
-I edit in order to get relief from my normal fear of this abnormally high pain.
+- If my pain of failing to ignore is strong, I am naturally afraid of it.
+The appearance in my mind of a decision triggers the need to ignore distractions, most importantly loss of the momentum of thought I was in while I was forming my decision, my true response.
+Failing to ignore this loss of momentum triggers my high pain of failing to ignore, which triggers my fear of that pain.
+As a result, I’m afraid of making the decisions I create all day.
+When my fear of making a decision appears, I’m compelled to solve that fear.
+So, I search for its cause.
+The only cause I can find is a problems – a fault – with the decision.
+I solve that fault.
+Often I find multiple faults and solve them.
+Solving it or them gets me the positive feeling of relief.
+Relief replaces my fear of my decision and fools me into thinking that I’ve gotten rid of the pain of failing to ignore.
+The result: I’m always editing -looking for and solving flaws, problem-solving the thought that forms my decision/my true response.
+To sum up: I edit my decisions in order to get relief from my normal fear of this abnormally high pain.

-6. One of these edits/problem-solving responses (psr’s) to a decision is the fantasy that the feeling of relief will make me feel like acting, feel motivated to act, on my decision.
-(Here lieth the source of the world’s fruitless search for motivation.)
+- One of these edits/problem-solving responses (psr’s) to a decision is the fantasy that the feeling of relief will make me feel like acting, feel motivated to act, on my decision.
+(Here lies the source of the world’s fruitless search for motivation.)
 But it doesn’t work.
 As soon as I solve one problem, a new one appears.
 In fact, solving signals my brain that I want to do more solving, so I can get more relief.
 So, it brings me more problems.
 Quickly, the problem solving gains momentum, and grows out of my control until it becomes frightening and snaps me out of it.
-I call this constant line of psr’s “fear driven seeking of relief” or “second guessing” or “obsessing” or “bad momentum” about my decision.
-It’s the outcome of trying to feel like acting on my decision.
+I call this constant line of psr’s “fear driven seeking of relief” or “second guessing to panic” or “obsessing” or “bad momentum” about my decision.
+It’s the outcome of trying to feel-like acting on my decision.

-8. All emotions, including the grief caused by loss of anything, big or small, will keep coming back if opposed.
+- All emotions, including the grief caused by loss of anything, big or small, will keep coming back if I oppose them.
 To solve grief, including by avoiding grief, is to oppose it.
 As a result, solving grief causes it to come back.

-9. All my problems are caused by me trying to solve/oppose the pain of failing to ignore.
+- All my problems are caused by me trying to solve/oppose the grief I call the pain of failing to ignore.
 Culture says I should fix this pain.
-My brain says I should feel it, that is, suffer it, and see how it won’t harm me if I do.
+My brain says I should feel it, that is, let it run, and see how it won’t harm me if I do.
 This will make me ignore it by moving my focus onward to seeing and externalizing my true response/my decision.
 I externalize by matching my actions to the action image of my decision.

 The Seeing Sequence is the sequence of bitching and complaining /flow/deconstructing psr’s in order to see my true response.
 It gets me to stop believing my psr’s which gets me to stop trying to solve the pain of failing to ignore.
 As a result, the pain, like all emotion, runs out by itself, most often in bits, not all at once.
 A good almost must-read: Why the Seeing Sequence works.